mo7morad/Fundamentals_RoadMap/Fundamentals/Courses Material/README.md

 ## How to Use

 1. Explore each course folder (named by course number or title)
-2. View or run code samples provided by the trainer
+2. View the material provided by trainer
 3. Use the slides to review the theory
-4. Try solving the provided exercises on your own, then compare with solutions

 ---